FudanDISC/ReForm-Eval/README.md

 We explore ways of re-formulating existing benchmarks into unified formats that are compatible with LVLMs.
 Referring to the following figure, we adapt the evaluation process to the unified form shown in the lower part.

 <h2 align="center"><img src="./short.png" /></h2>
+Illustration of the unified re-formulation of existing benchmarks into multiple-choice problems.
+The text within square brackets indicates the evaluation methods, with red and green denoting incorrect and correct judgment, respectively.
+“EM” is short for exact match.
 <!-- <h3 align="center"><img src="./intro-flat.pdf" /></h3> -->

 <span style="font-size:larger;">**Existing LVLMs Evaluation:**</span>